crimsonKn1ght/weather-app/README.md

 # weather-app
-Waether-app made with weatherapp API and reactjs
+Weather-app made with weatherapp API and reactjs